 In today’s informed market, there are very few bargains.

 Properties that no one else wants today will probably be the type of property that no one else will want in 5 years’ time.

 Price is what you pay, value is what you get; so buy the best property you can afford — the type of property you’d still be happy to own in 10 to 15 years’ time.

-Every year there are a few “X factors” — unforeseen event or situations that blow away all our carefully laid forecasts away.
+Every year there are a few “X factors” — unforeseen events or situations that blow away all our carefully laid forecasts.

 These X-factors can be negative or positive and can be local or from abroad.

 Clearly, the expected for 2020 is the coronavirus - but like all of the obstacles, we overcame this one too.

 Then this year the X factors already included floods, an overseas war and power shortages - and we're only halfway through the year.

 Sure there are plenty more property rules, but remember I promised to keep it simple.